remotion-dev/remotion/packages/docs/docs/lambda-permissions.md

 ## Required permissions

 :::info
 Currently outdated.
 Does not list all permissions.
-See `npx remotion-lambda policies user` and `npx remotion-lambda policies role` for the most up to date policy files.
+See `npx remotion lambda policies user` and `npx remotion lambda policies role` for the most up to date policy files.
 :::

 <table>